The cost of a polluted environment: 1.7 million child deaths a year, says WHO

 Childhood obesity an ‘exploding nightmare’ in developing world: WHO

 CTV NEWS.
 Ginebra, Suiza.
 25 de enero de 2016.Childhood obesity has reached alarming rates globally and become an “exploding nightmare” in the developing world, including Africa where the number of obese and overweight children under five has nearly doubled since 1990, a WHO commission said Monday.
 For more information, Click Here

-Early childhood education project was launched Sorry, this entry is only available in Español.
+Scholarship for international course on early childhood education Sorry, this entry is only available in Español.